sinhaparth5/portfolio/CONTRIBUTING.md

     Suggesting Features: Have an idea for a new feature?
 Open an issue to discuss it.
     Contributing Code: Want to fix a bug or implement a feature?
 Fork the repository, make your changes, and submit a pull request.

-Getting Started
+## Getting Started

-To get started with development:
+### To get started with development:

     Fork the repository.
-    Clone your fork: git clone https://github.com/<your_username>/portfolio-website.git
+    Clone your fork: git clone https://github.com/sinhaparth5/portfolio.git
-    Navigate to the project directory: cd portfolio-website Install dependencies for Nuxt.js: npm install
+    Navigate to the project directory: cd portfolio Install dependencies for Nuxt.js: npm install
     Run the Nuxt.js development server: npm run dev For Go backend, ensure Go is installed and run go build to compile the server.